-- Core values that resonate with collaboration, reflection, inquiry, and innovation
+- Core values that resonate with inclusion, collaboration, reflection, inquiry, and innovation

 To be admitted to the UCDS Graduate School of Education, an individual must submit all required application materials detailed in the admissions process above.
 Applicants must also have earned a bachelor’s degree from an institution accredited by an association recognized by the Secretary of the U.S. Department of Education and be proficient in the English language.
 Applicants whose native language is not English may demonstrate proficiency through the application process.